 Quantities of MSW available to the PERC facility have declined for a number of reasons, including lingering effects of the economic downturn; waste reduction or diversion through pay-as-you-throw and similar programs; and increased recycling resulting from new single-stream programs.
 There is no assurance that MSW from the commercial and spot market arrangements will continue to be available to PERC in the future in the same quantities as it was acquired in the past, nor is there assurance that the quantities of MSW delivered by the Charter Municipalities, which include significant amounts of MSW originating from commercial sources within their borders and delivered to the account of the municipalities, will not decline from delivery levels in prior years.
 Thus, there is no assurance that the Charter Municipalities will not be exposed to further delivery shortfall penalties in future years.
-Moreover, there is no assurance that the Charter Municipalities will not be exposed to reduced Performance Credits and partnership distributions due to reduced economic performance at PERC as a result of declines in waste deliveries.
+Moreover, there is no assurance that the Charter Municipalities will not be exposed to reduced Performance Credits and distributions of cash from the PERC Partnership due to reduced economic performance at PERC as a result of declines in waste deliveries.

 Competition with other disposal facilities.
 PERC actively competes with other disposal facilities to acquire MSW as needed to allow the facility to operate at capacity.
-Competing disposal facilities at the start of 2013 include two other operating municipal waste combustion facilities in Maine; operating landfills that are permitted to accept MSW in Maine; and facilities that are located outside of Maine.
-Failure of PERC to attract sufficient MSW to allow the facility to operate at capacity, or loss of significant quantities of MSW to competing disposal facilities, could have a significant adverse impact on the economic performance of PERC in 2013 and thereafter, and could adversely affect the capability for Charter Municipalities to achieve the target values through 2018.
+Competing disposal facilities at the start of 2014 include two other operating municipal waste combustion facilities in Maine;

+operating landfills that are permitted to accept MSW in Maine; and facilities that are located outside of Maine.
+Failure of PERC to attract sufficient MSW to allow the facility to operate at capacity, or loss of significant quantities of MSW to competing disposal facilities, could have a significant adverse impact on the economic performance of PERC in 2014 and thereafter, and could adversely affect the capability for Charter Municipalities to achieve the target values through 2018.

-The competitive market for disposal of MSW in Maine changed dramatically at the end of 2012 due to the following events:
+The competitive market for disposal of MSW in Maine changed dramatically at the end of 2013 due to the following events:

-- 1. The Maine Energy Resource Company (MERC) facility in Biddeford was shut down permanently at the end of 2012.
+- The Maine Energy Resource Company (MERC) facility in Biddeford was shut down permanently at the end of 2012.
 The MERC facility had previously accepted for disposal about 120,000 tons per year of MSW generated in Maine and nearly 170,000 tons per year of MSW from other states.
 Such MSW must now be managed through other facilities. - 2.
-The Juniper Ridge Landfill in Old Town is the subject of a pending application to the Maine DEP to amend its operating license to allow acceptance of unprocessed MSW for disposal from instate sources.
-The license amendment is being requested by a corporate affiliate of Casella Waste Systems, Inc. (Casella), which operates the Juniper Ridge Landfill, and which owned and operated the MERC facility, through corporate affiliates. - 3.
+The Juniper Ridge Landfill in Old Town applied for and received approval from the Maine DEP to amend its operating license to allow acceptance for disposal, under a number of stated conditions, of unprocessed in-state MSW that had previously been accepted at the Maine Energy Resource Company (MERC) facility in Biddeford.
+The license amendment was requested by a corporate affiliate of Casella Waste Systems, Inc. (Casella), which operates the Juniper Ridge Landfill, and which owned and operated the MERC facility, through corporate affiliates. - 3.
 In light of the above, the PERC partnership, PERC's private owners, and Casella negotiated a new contract (the Casella-PERC Contract) regarding delivery of MSW to the PERC facility from in-state sources, including MSW that had previously been delivered to the MERC facility.